solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 specify authentication modes, and more.

 > Learn how to configure Azure Active Directory authentication for Azure
-> PaaS MySQL Single Server from the [Microsoft docs.]
+> Database for MySQL Single Server from the [Microsoft docs.]

 ## Development editor tools